 Join us for a gay Ecuador tour that brings you down below… the equator, that is!
-Horseback riding through the hills of the Andes, hiking down into an extinct volcano crater and biking down the side of Cotopaxi Volcano, and much more.
+We will spend time horseback riding through the hills of the Andes, hiking down into an extinct volcano crater, biking down the side of Cotopaxi Volcano, and much more.
 After a day of adventure and amazing Ecuadorian food spend some time warming up next to your in-room wood burning stove.
 The warmth of the hacienda and the views from the elevated location are breathtaking in all directions.

 Join us as we explore Quito, one of the best preserved historic cities in the Americas.
 We will make our way to higher elevation as we head up to the hacienda situated near Cotopaxi Volcano.
 Spend some time in the Andean Mountains and down in an extinct volcanic crater.
 We will have amazing views of Cotopaxi, which stands at an elevation of over 15,000 feet.
 We will mountain bike down the side of this active volcano.
 Nearby is Limpiopungo Lake which is a wetland with amazing birdlife conservation.
 Our time here will be relaxing yet exhilarating.
 It is a great blend of adventure and history with a visit to a simpler time.

 Upon arrival in Quito, we’ll be transferred to our stylish and modern hotel.
 Due to late flight arrivals for many, we’ll have the evening on our own to settle in and rest from traveling.
 Group activities begin the next morning.